AayushiGK/paymentTracker/README.md

 Additional Features:
-    Security | Implement JWT (JSON Web Tokens) for secure authentication
+    Security | Implement JWT (JSON Web Tokens) for secure authentication Testing | Write unit tests for both the frontend and backend

 ## Remaing
-    Frontend | Filter and search functionality to view expenses by category, date range, etc.
-    Testing | Write unit and integration tests for both frontend and backend Stretch Goals:
-        WebSocket for Online Users:
+    Stretch Goals: WebSocket for Online Users
-        Implement a WebSocket connection to track the total number of online users in real-time.
-        Display the number of online users on the dashboard.
+    (Just an Idea on how to make it work)
+        Node
+        - Install websocket `npm install ws` and make use of it in the app (Node)
+        - We can count the online use as a counter functionality wss.on('connection', (ws) => { onlineUser++: ...........}) wss.on('close', (ws) => { onlineUser--: ...........})

+        frontend
+        - Set up the websocket connection `const socketConnect = new websocket('serverLink')`
+        - Create a state and update it with the useEffect to display it on the UI using the state.